Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 | ATTRIBUTION: Photo by Shelley Szwast.
 ⩩-----------------------------------------------------------------------------------⟩
 {{</ wrap >}}

+This data physicalization demonstrates the affordances of three dimensions for representing data: time series data are displayed with sequential months and years adjacent to each other, which makes it easier to discern seasonal and annual trends.
+I hope to inspire others to try experimental approaches to representing data; writing software to generate printable 3D models directly from the data makes the process reproducible, and may eventually enable others to create and print their own physicalizations.
+The tactile nature of the object suggests the possibilities of 3D printing to create more accessible representations of data.

 {{< figure src="images/modeling-close-up.jpg" alt="Alternating rows of white and green “lollipops” fade into the distance and out of focus, with the white data points noticeably larger in the foreground." caption="Close up of 3D printed lollipop chart with labels.">}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩